A generalization of moment-angle manifolds with non-contractible orbit spaces: Stable Decomposition of

-First of all, let us recall a well-known theorem (cf.~\cite{James55, Whitehead56}) which allows us to decompose the Cartesian product of a collection of based CW-complexes into a wedge of spaces after doing a suspension. \n
+First of all, let us recall a well-known theorem (see~\cite{James55, Whitehead56}) which allows us to decompose the Cartesian product of a collection of based CW-complexes into a wedge of spaces after doing a suspension.